 Year 1 Review and synthesis of existing policy drivers and methodological developments for ecosystem indicators and associated reference points to support EAFM/EBFM in the ICES areas.

 Year 2 Develop methodologies to assess the performance of ecosystem indicators and associated reference points.
 Year 3 Evaluate the performance of ecosystem indicators and associated reference points in selected case studies.
 Use the results as a basis to provide guidelines to IEA groups for establishing ecosystem reference points.

-Legal national and international frameworks such as the EU MSFD, HELCOM and OSPAR convention require the determination of ecosystem status based on indicators and their reference points.
+Supporting information Priority Legal national and international frameworks such as the EU MSFD , HELCOM and OSPAR convention require the determination of ecosystem status based on indicators and their reference points.
 While the selection of suitable indicators has advanced substantially the determination of reference points is still debated and presently lacking clear management and scientific underpinning.
 Thus the priority should be considered high.
 The work planned in WGCERP will directly address ICES science priority area 6 Developing tools, knowledge and evidence for effective conservation and management and some elements of prioty are 2 (Understanding ecosystems) and 3 (Impacts of human activities).
-ICES groups on integrated ecosystem assessment provide a number of indicators of ecosystem status and trend to support ecosystem based fisheries management, also through inclusion in the Ecosystem Overviews.
+Scientific justification ICES groups on integrated ecosystem assessment provide a number of indicators of ecosystem status and trend to support ecosystem based fisheries management, also through inclusion in the Ecosystem Overviews.
 Earlier, ICES Expert Groups have recognised that for these indicators to be used in a management framework, there is a need for the establishment of reference points.
 The scientific background for reference points is well established for single species.
 A similar scientific effort is required to support the establishment and evaluation of reference points for ecosystem/ecological indicators.
-No major resourcing Researchers from across the ICES network.
-Support for meetings at ICES HQ, when appropriate.
-No financial implications for ICES.
-Link to ACOM through the development of Ecosystem Overviews and advice.
-Within ICES links across all ICES IEA working groups and to WGECO, WGBIODIV, JWGBIRD, WGCOMEDA.
+Resource requirements No major resourcing Participants Researchers from across the ICES network.
+Secretariat facilities Support for meetings at ICES HQ, when appropriate.
+Financial No financial implications for ICES.
+Linkages to ACOM and groups under ACOM Link to ACOM through the development of Ecosystem Overviews and advice.
+Linkages to other committees or groups Within ICES links across all ICES IEA working groups and to WGECO, WGBIODIV, JWGBIRD, WGCOMEDA.
 The planned work of WGCERP build up from previous ICES workshop, namely WKFooWI, WKFISHDISH and WKECOFRAME.
+Linkages to other organizations Links to PICES Working Groups working on similar topics (WG36 WG28, WGCEP, S-CCME WGNPESR).